 Roswell Park is here to help!
 Take a look back at some of our blogs featuring healthy eating tips, and advice on how to help manage your stress on Thanksgiving and beyond.
 We hope this guide helps you have a healthier and happier start to your holiday season.

 Eating a full day’s worth of calories for just one meal can leave you feeling sluggish, bloated and guilty.
 The following tips and healthier recipes can help you manage your waistline and maintain your overall health while still enjoying the food and family time.

 After years of taking a bad rap as a sleep aid, it’s time for tryptophan to get the respect it deserves — because it’s really important to your immune system.
-In fact, researchers at Roswell Park’s Division of Translational Immunology want to help cancer patients’ immune cells get a hearty helping of tryptophan so they’ll be strong enough to fight the disease.
+In fact, researchers at Roswell Park’s Division of Translational Immuno-Oncology want to help cancer patients’ immune cells get a hearty helping of tryptophan so they’ll be strong enough to fight the disease.

 Avoiding overload during the holiday season can be difficult, even when we’re feeling our best.
 Instead of visions of dancing sugar plums, our heads fill with guilt-inducing to-do lists.
 Cancer treatment can easily dim the sparkle of the season, but it doesn’t have to.

 One of the main stressors that people and patients may experience around the holidays is the pressure of expectations.
 There is gift giving, visiting with family, party planning and so on.
 For cancer patients in particular, the added stress of the holidays may be a result of addressing questions of diagnosis and treatment.
 This creates anxiety in an already stressful time of the year.

 Sign up to receive our monthly Cancer Talk e-newsletter.